Stanford Energy is brought to you by the Precourt Institute for Energy

 Joel Moxley is a Precourt Energy Scholar and co-teaches the yearlong Energy Transformation Collaborative course with David Danielson and Stuart Macmillan.
 This project-based course provides a launchpad for the creation and development of transformational energy ventures.
 Interdisciplinary student teams research, analyze and refine detailed plans for high-impact opportunities in the context of the new energy venture development framework offered in this course.

-Joel is co-founder of Foro Energy and Rho AI, and he is a founding investor and board member of Zero Mass Water, Rubicon Global, Biota Technology, and Pie Insurance.
-Joel is also an angel investor in more than 30 early-stage technology companies.
+Joel is co-founder of Foro Energy and Rho AI, and he is a founding investor and board member of Zero Mass Water, Rubicon Global, Pie Insurance, and Fervo Energy.
+Joel is also an angel investor in more than 30 early-stage technology companies including Biota Technology.
 He actively invests from a small institutional fund into pre-seed, seed, and Series A financing rounds.
 He is a member of the investment team of Breakthrough Energy Ventures.

 Dr. Franklin (Lynn) M. Orr served as the Under Secretary for Science and Energy from December 17, 2014 to January 20, 2017.
 As the Under Secretary, Dr. Orr was the principal advisor to the Secretary and Deputy Secretary on clean energy technologies and science and energy research initiatives.
 Dr. Orr was the inaugural Under Secretary for the office, which was created by Secretary of Energy Ernest Moniz to integrate DOE’s basic science, applied research, technology development, and deployment efforts.
 As Under Secretary, he oversaw DOE’s offices of Electricity Delivery and Energy Reliability, Energy Efficiency and Renewable Energy, Fossil Energy, Indian Energy Policy and Programs, Nuclear Energy, and Science.
 In total, these programs steward thirteen of DOE’s seventeen National Laboratories.